heinrich5991/libtw2/doc/map.md

         - Tune layer (DDNet only)
 - Quads layer
 - Sounds layer (DDNet only)
+- Deprecated Sounds layer (DDNet only, replaced by Sounds layer)

 Note that:
 1. All physics layers *should* be unique, but this isn't properly enforced on all DDNet maps.